acroy/Quantum.jl/docs/docs.md

 `DiracVector`s are the result of multiplying a coefficient by a state (the coefficients, here, are both ⟨ 1:X | 1:X ⟩, which have resolved to 1).

-Something like ⟨ a, b | c, d ⟩ resolves as
-⟨ b |⟨ a | c, d ⟩ ->  ⟨ b |⟨ a | c ⟩| d ⟩ -> ⟨ a | c ⟩⟨ b | d ⟩.
+Following this logic, the operation ⟨ a, b | c, d ⟩ resolves as ⟨ b |⟨ a | c, d ⟩ ->  ⟨ b |⟨ a | c ⟩| d ⟩ -> ⟨ a | c ⟩⟨ b | d ⟩.
 This results in the expected behavior when taking the inner product of two `Tensor` states from the same bases: